BACKGROUND AND PURPOSE

 • $500 honorarium

-• Complimentary registration for the 2024 ACA Conference and Expo (April 11-13, 2024 | New Orleans, LA), and recognition during event.
+• Complimentary registration for the 2026 ACA Conference and Expo (April 9-11, 2026, Columbus, Ohio) and recognition during the event.
 Winners will receive further information at the time of award notification.

-Honorable Mention Awards (2 awards): Complimentary registration for the 2024 ACA Conference and Expo (April 11-13, 2024 | New Orleans, LA), and recognition during event.
+Complimentary registration for the 2026 ACA Conference and Expo (April 9-11, 2026, Columbus, Ohio) and recognition during the event.
 Winners will receive further information at the time of award notification.

-Sponsor: The Roland and Dorothy Ross Trust and The American Counseling Association Foundation.
+Sponsor: The American Counseling Association Foundation.

 ELIGIBILITY, RULES AND CRITERIA